+The Marketing mix of State Bank of India analyses the 4Ps of State Bank of India, including Product, Price, Place, and Promotions.
 State Bank of India is a public corporation owned by the government of India.
-This multinational company deals exclusively in the financial and banking sector.
-SBI was founded in the year 1806 and at present, its headquarters is in the city of Mumbai.
-In terms of assets, it is the largest and in terms of ancestry the oldest banking empire in India.
-In the Indian subcontinent, State Bank of India is spread over 17,000 branches and 190 offices in foreign.
+This multinational company deals exclusively in the financial and banking sectors.
+SBI was founded in 1806, and its headquarters is in Mumbai.
+Regarding assets, it is the third largest bank and, in terms of ancestry, the oldest banking empire in India.
+In the Indian subcontinent, the State Bank of India is spread over 17,000 branches and 190 offices in foreign.
 Arundhati Bhattacharya is the present Chairman of State Bank of India.

 Some of the competitor banks of SBI are as follows –

 About State Bank of India

 - Area served: Worldwide